ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

-Instance-related messages can be messages that relate to a property, action, or event (input or output data), or they can be "proofshots" (extracted state information, either in general or in the form of context snapshots etc.).
+Instance-related messages can be messages that relate to a property, action, or event (input or output data), or they can be "proofshots" (extracted state information, either in general or in a specific form such as a context snapshot etc.).

 Instance-related messages are controlled by a *model*, which normally is the interaction model of the device (class-level information).